 - Dead or Alive Xtreme Beach Volleyball is especially guilty of this.
 Some of the bikinis which the girls can wear are so tiny that dental floss would cover more.
 Of particular mention is the Venus, which is basically a few strips of material and some sizeable gemstones.

-- In Leisure Suit Larry 6, you have to make your own swimsuit using a small scrap of fabric and some dental floss.
+- In order to be allowed to enter the pool area in Leisure Suit Larry 6, Larry must fashion a "European-style" swimsuit using only a small hand towel and some dental floss.

 - Scarlet Blade features some superlatively revealing swimsuits for the Arkanas.